Description

 • Difficulty or inability to organize thoughts

 There is no way to prevent alcohol from mixing with blood or precipitate an end to its effects.
-You must wait for the body to get rid of the alcohol by itself.
+You must wait for the body to get rid of the alcohol by itself, based on your characteristics (e.g., gender, weight, height, health, etc.).

 Alcohol and young people

 Drinking alcohol can impair the physical and mental development of young people.
-Teens can become addicted to alcohol faster than adults because their personality structure is in full development.
+Teenagers are more likely to feel the effects than adults, as their personality structure and brain are still developing.
 They should wait as long as possible before having their first drink.
-If they choose to drink, they must discuss it with their parents and drink in small quantities.

 Risks associated with drinking and possible consequences